stiin/Mushrooming/README.md

-This is the main repository for the working group 3 project work for holding everything under Views, Public and Routes folders.
+This is the main repository for the working group 3 project work for holding everything under Views, Public and Routes folders (i.e. default folders in Node.js + Express).

 Do not push anything to this repository from which you are not sure of whether it is working or not.